OHSU-Proteomics/Velos_Pro_Use/README.md

 _Slide 6_

-HPLC chromatography with reverse phase C18 or C4 columns are available for separations of analytes of interest.
-It may not be practical to start with very highly purified samples, and HPLC may be used to produce cleaner analytes for detailed measurements.
+HPLC chromatography with short reverse phase C18 or C4 columns are available for separations of analytes of interest.
+It may not be practical to start with very highly purified samples, and HPLC may be used to produce cleaner data for precise measurements.

 ---